Avian influenza (bird flu)

 • nervous signs (twisted neck, inability to stay upright, inability to fly, uncoordinated movement, walking or swimming in circles, partial or full paralysis).

-All bird owners need to be vigilant for any signs of avian influenza in their flocks.
+All bird owners need to watch for any signs of avian influenza in their flocks.

 Avian influenza is a notifiable disease.
 This means that legally you must tell us if you know of or suspect the presence of avian influenza in any birds.